 - After you have made your calculations, its time to sketch it out on the ground.
 I use a stake and rope to find the centre and a few rocks to lay out the quadrants North South, West and East.
 If you are satisfied with the layout, you can proceed to mark out the circuits using the rope, a measuring tape or stick cut to the width of your circuits as a guide.
 If it looks wonky you can always make adjustments.

 - Start cutting in the circuits (allowing 3″- 4″ for each trench or line of rocks), then lay down your rocks or bricks.

 - The circuits or paths can be filled with crushed stone or pebbles, or planted with any low ground cover plant such as clover or creeping thyme.

 - Decorate it with any sculptures, objects, painted stones or solar lights as you see fit to personalize it ~ or just leave it plain, zen like, and meditative…

 Here is the 33′ Baltic turf and trench design.

 This is the 11″ 3 circuit classical design, planted with white clover seed.

-(footnote: OOPS! ~ the clover took over the labyrinth and covered up the rocks.
+(footnote: ~ the white clover grew tall, took over the labyrinth and covered up the rocks.
 Creeping thyme is much better: it grows & lays flat, makes little purple flowers and smells lovely when you walk on it…)